 Where to Stay in Spokane

-A member of Marriott’s Autograph Collection, The Historic Davenport Hotel is an iconic hotel brilliantly reinvented for the 21st Century.
+A member of Marriott’s Autograph Collection, the Davenport Hotel is an iconic option in downtown.
 Soak in the ornate lobby and ballrooms while immersing yourself in the city’s history.
-Be sure to schedule a massage at the Davenport Spa and enjoy cocktails at the Peacock Room Lounge.
+Be sure to schedule a massage at the spa and enjoy cocktails at the Peacock Room Lounge.

-The Ruby River Hotel features 245 oversized guest rooms and suites with many offering stunning river views of the Spokane River and downtown.
+The Ruby River Hotel features 245 oversized guest rooms and suites, many with stunning views of the Spokane River.
 Guests can enjoy brunch at Osprey’s riverfront patio or relax by two outdoor pools.

 Operated by the Kalispel Tribe of Indians, this property boasts both the Forbes Travel Guide’s 4-Star rating and the AAA Four Diamond award.
 You’ll find a full range of table games, a nine-table poker room, and a full-service spa.

-Designed by architect Loren Rand, 1899 House features two luxury, short-term rental suites and is Spokane’s only historic bed and breakfast with both central air conditioning and heating.
-Guests are within walking distance to downtown, shops, restaurants, and more.
+Designed by architect Loren Rand, 1899 House features two luxury, short-term rental suites.
+Guests are within walking distance of downtown shops, restaurants, and more.

 Know Before You Go